 Commencement is held at the end of each academic year.
-At these exercises, degree candidates are recognized.
-Participation in commencement exercises does not imply that graduation requirements are met.
+Degree candidates are recognized at these exercises.
+Participation in commencement exercises does not imply that graduation requirements have been met.

 Honors

 Johnson & Wales University recognizes high-level scholastic achievement in a variety of ways.